About Piedmont Trails

 The Great Wagon Road Project

 This project is dedicated to preserving The Great Wagon Road and declaring it’s importance as a national historic trail.
 The road originated from the Indian Trail known as The Great Warriors’ Path and extended from Lancaster, Pennsylvania to Augusta, Georgia.
-The project was created in October of 2019 and comprises of research in several states.
-The progress of this group of volunteers is shared on the website in various articles and updates.
-We are all working hard on accomplishing this very important goal.
-The project continues to seek more volunteers that can assist with research, organizing data and much more.
-If you would like to volunteer and join us, contact Piedmont Trails.
-Be sure to follow Piedmont Trails to stay up to date with the latest news for this project.
+The project was created in October of 2019 and comprises of several volunteers who are seeking proof and documentation of the road.
+To learn more about this, simply click on the photo above and visit the Great Wagon Road Project page.

 The Study of Indentured Servants

 This project is brand new for me.
 I have always been fascinated with the actual numbers of indentured servants during the colonial period.
 I began the concentrated research in December of 2019.
 Majority of history books, articles, etc. proclaim that 75% of the colonial population were indentured servants, especially for the colony of Virginia.
-Through all of my years of research, I’ve simply not found this to be the case.
+Through all of my years of research, I have simply not found this to be the case.
 So, I am conducting a personal study into the actual numbers per colony for each indentured servant I am able to locate.
-If you have information on this topic or would like to share a comment or suggestion, please let me know.
+If you have information on this topic, please let me know.

 The History of The Yadkin Valley Railroad